London-bound Air India flight crashes during take-off in Ahmedabad

 Guwahati: An Air India flight bound for London crashed during take-off at Sardar Vallabhbhai Patel International Airport in Ahmedabad on Thursday evening, triggering a large-scale emergency response.

+The Air India flight was a Boeing 727 twin jet.
 Air India confirmed the incident involving Flight AI171, stating, “Flight AI171, operating from Ahmedabad to London Gatwick, was involved in an incident today, June 12, 2025.
 We are currently ascertaining the details.”

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!